CharlesRethman/users-tasks-manager/README.md

 The e2e tests are not cleaned out automatically; they should be cleaned with the Mongo shell (as per spec, tasks can be deleted but not users).

+The scheduler is set every minute on the minute (except for the test, which is every 10 minutes), this can be changed in the configs.

 ## How the Project was Constructed

 The project was regularly committed and the main commits have been tagged, this helps in reviewing the development process.
 The steps are: